trufflesuite/trufflesuite.com/public/blog/one-hundred-documentation-pull-requests.md

 I'm happy to be part of a community that cares about what we're doing, reducing the bar to developing Ethereum dapps, and making them delicious.

 As for your suggestions on how we can serve you even better?
 Please keep them coming.
-Submit a pull request to our documentation, or talk to us in our [Gitter channel](http://gitter.im/Consensys/truffle).
+Submit a pull request to our documentation, reach out on [Twitter](https://twitter.com/trufflesuite), or let us know if there's something we can improve by raising a [GitHub issue](https://github.com/trufflesuite/trufflesuite.com/issues).

 -- Mike & the Truffle team